Ross Warneke

 Ross Warneke (5 April 1952 – 25 August 2006) was an Australian journalist, broadcaster, and television commentator in Melbourne.

 Career

-Ross Warneke often acted as a substitute on Neil Mitchell's morning program on radio station 3AW.
+Warneke often acted as a substitute on Neil Mitchell's morning program on radio station 3AW.
 He was at the helm of the show for many big news stories, including the Port Arthur massacre and the 9/11 terrorist attack on America.

-For many years Warneke wrote a column in The Age's television guide, Green Guide, mainly focusing on the discussion of television ratings and other television matters of the previous week.
+For many years, Warneke wrote a column in the Green Guide of The Age newspaper, mainly focusing on the discussion of television ratings and other television matters of the previous week.

 Death

-On 24 August 2006, it was announced in Green Guide that Warneke was gravely ill and suffering from cancer.
-In less than 24 hours, on 25 August 2006, Warneke died in a Melbourne hospital with his wife and son at his bedside.
+On 24 August 2006, it was announced in the Green Guide that Warneke was suffering from cancer and was gravely ill.
+Less than 24 hours later, on 25 August 2006, Warneke died in a Melbourne hospital with his wife and son at his bedside.